SRvSaha/CoWinVaccineSlotFinder/README.md

 > **NOTE:** _**Please make sure [these changes](#configuration-changes) are done in [Config file `appsettings.json`](#configuration-changes) before running the Software**_

+### DISCLAIMER

+### Important:
+- This is a proof of concept project.
+I do NOT endorse or condone, in any shape or form, automating any monitoring/booking tasks. **Developed for Educational Purpose; Use at your own risk.
+I SHOULD NOT BE DEEMED RESPONSIBLE FOR ANY LEGAL CONCERNS.**
+- This CANNOT book slots automatically.
+It doesn't skip any of the steps that a normal user would have to take on the official portal.
+You will still have to enter the OTP and Captcha.
+This just helps to do it from Console rather than through Official WebApps/Apps.
+- Do NOT use unless all the beneficiaries selected are supposed to get the same vaccine and dose.
+- When multiple beneficiaries are added for a single registered mobile number, all beneficiaries will get the Same Dose, Same Vaccine, Same Centre and Same Slot.
+In case any of this doesn't meet the requirements, booking might not be successful.
+- While selecting beneficiaries, make sure that selected beneficiaries are all taking the same dose: either first OR second.
+  Please do no try to club together booking for first dose for one beneficiary and second dose for another beneficiary.
+- While selecting beneficiaries, also make sure that beneficiaries selected for second dose are all taking the same vaccine: COVISHIELD OR COVAXIN.
+  Please do no try to club together booking for beneficiary taking COVISHIELD with beneficiary taking COVAXIN.
+- If you're selecting multiple beneficiaries, make sure all are of the same age group (45+ or 18+) as defined by the govt.
+  Please do not try to club together booking for younger and older beneficiaries.
+- AUTO BOOKING is ON by default, so it books the slot after you enter a valid captcha for the Slot which is displayed.
+So, if you feel you want some particular vaccination centre(s), make sure you are searching by PIN Code for the particular Vaccination Centre(s).
+In case, you don't want to book the slot, you might simply close the Captcha Popup, and the App will try further to book the next available slots in First-Come-First-Serve Basis.
+- If you accidentally book a slot, don't worry.
+You can always login to the [Official portal](https://selfregistration.cowin.gov.in/) and cancel or re-schedule the booking.
+There is no option for reschedule or cancel of Booking of Slot available in the Application.
+- There is no option to register new mobile or add beneficiaries.
+This can be used only after beneficiary has been added through the Official WebApp of [CoWIN](https://cowin.gov.in/) or [Aarogya Setu](https://www.aarogyasetu.gov.in/)

 ## Glimpse of the Application:

 *Application With Bare Miminum Configuration Changes*